Course Drop, Course Withdrawal, and Refund Schedule

 Yes, if you must withdraw from ERAU, you should contact your campus or online advisor who will guide you through the process.

-In addition to the Return of Title IV Funds Policy, the Bursar’s Office will apply an institutional Refund Policy as defined in the catalog, to determine if you are eligible for a tuition credit.
-For more information concerning the Institutional Refund Policy, contact the Bursar’s Office.
+In addition to the Return of Title IV Funds Policy, the Student Financial Services Department will apply an institutional Refund Policy as defined in the catalog, to determine if you are eligible for a tuition credit.
+For more information concerning the Institutional Refund Policy, contact the Student Financial Services Department.

 ***Circumstances may necessitate withdrawal from the University for a semester or term in which you are already registered.
 Withdrawal from all sites and locations impacts your financial aid differently depending on when the withdrawal is initiated and the type of financial aid you received.
 However, in all cases, your financial aid must be recalculated.